 Asfotase alfa Side Effects

-Commonly reported side effects of asfotase alfa include: anaphylaxis, ectopic calcification, nausea, calcium nephrolithiasis, fever, headache, hypersensitivity reaction, lipodystrophy, vomiting, chills, erythema, flushing, and irritability.
+Commonly reported side effects of asfotase alfa include: anaphylaxis, ectopic calcification, nausea, calcium nephrolithiasis, fever, headache, hypersensitivity reaction, lipodystrophy, vomiting, chills, erythema of skin, flushing, and irritability.
 See below for a comprehensive list of adverse effects.

 For the Consumer

 Side effects requiring immediate medical attention